gleam-lang/gleam/notes/talk.md

 ).
 ```

-Since we're in Erlang land a record felt like the right tool for the job here.
-If you're not familiar with Erlang records they're tuples with named fields,
-and each field can be set and accessed by name, much easier than remembering
-indexes.
+Other symbols more complex than simple values or lists.
+The "names" symbol
+consisted of a combination of an element `type` such as "div" or "body", an
+id, and one or more classes.
+This could be represented as a three item tuple,
+but then it's really hard to remember which field is which with tuples, so
+instead I've opted to use an Erlang record.

-Like Elixir structs each field in a record definition gets a default value.
+Like Elixir structs each field in a record definition gets a name and default
-I've got for the string "div" for the type, as the div element is a good HTML
-element to fall back to, and some suitable bottom values for id and classes.
+value.
+The default type is string "div", the default is atom "nil", and the
+default for classes is an empty list.

 ```erlang